illsui1on/EAKD/README.md

  ```

 ## Dataset Collection
-CodeAdv-X requires the collection of adversarial examples, and in this study, we chose to use ALERT as the method for collecting
+AdvGen-X requires the collection of adversarial examples, and in this study, we chose to use ALERT as the method for collecting
 adversarial examples.
 For details on using ALERT, please refer to "Natural Attack for Pre-trained Models of Code."

-## CodeAdv-X Tarining
+## AdvGen-X Tarining

-Once the data is prepared, we can proceed with the final CodeAdv-X training.
+Once the data is prepared, we can proceed with the final AdvGen-X training.
 For example, in the path /vulnerability_prediction/distill, we execute the following command to complete the model training:

 ```
 python3 distill.py \